Master of City & Metropolitan Planning

 Number of Degrees Awarded

-Percentage of full-time graduates obtaining professional planning, planning-related or other positions within 12 months of graduation, graduating class of 2017 = 70% (5% pursued additional education and 25% unknown)
+Percentage of full-time graduates obtaining professional planning, planning-related or other positions within 12 months of graduation, graduating class of 2018= 72% (7% employed in non-planning related and 21% unknown)